-Only 400 people may not have an Obamacare option next year
+Now, only 400 people may lack an Obamacare option next year

 Other carriers, however, are expanding their footprint, swooping into counties left bare by these exits.
 At one point earlier this year, tens of thousands of Americans in more than 60 counties were at risk of not being able to purchase Obamacare policies next year.

 Centene announced in June it would cover 25 bare counties in Missouri as part of its expansion into that state, as well as Kansas and Nevada in 2018.
-It will offer policies in nine states next year.
+The company, which had originally focused on Medicaid recipients, will offer policies in nine states next year.

 Related: Obamacare crisis nearly fixed in Ohio